© Peregrine Bones

 He spent the morning roaming the empty hills above the town but it was useless.
 Clearly she had chosen to conceal herself from him.
 This knowledge made his heart ache, but he could do nothing about it.
 He did not understand when or how he had lost her trust, but there it was.
 Occasionally he thought he caught a scent of her, the rosemary wash she used to rinse her hair, or a whiff of human shit.
 He saw an occasional glimmer between the trees.
 It was cold but the sun was shining.
 The sky was a deep azure.
 The air was dry, all the moisture in it frozen and sucked into tiny wisps of cumulus clouds, millions of tiny ice crystals, swirling high above.
 At sea the air was never this clear.
 Even on the sunniest day it was softened by the salt spray that continually put moisture into the air.
 Tobias was far from his element.
 His magic was weaker here among the grasses and the heather and the sheep, for he was a sea mage.

 He did not really want to do what he knew he must.
 He sat on his haunches and whispered a spell, soft and coaxing.
 After a few minutes a rabbit came out of the low scrub, wide eyed and trembling.
 It approached his outstretched fingers in short, cautious hops, its whiskers vibrating furiously.
 It sniffed at him.
 He stroked the soft fur between its ears.
 Then, in one swift motion, he grabbed it by both ears and wrung its neck in his large calloused hands.
-It emitted a brief, high pitched scream of death and went limp and silent.
+It emitted a brief, high pitched scream and went limp and silent.

-He removed a steel knife from his belt.
+He removed a knife from his belt.
 It was carbon steel, with a fine black patina, the edge well honed.
 The handle was of narwhal horn, carved with runes of power.
 It was his livelihood and his primary weapon of defense.
 He’d had it since he was a boy.
 It had been bestowed upon him by his tearful parents when he had sailed away from them on his first voyage.
 He’d only been fourteen.
 That ship had been a whaler, and he had nearly frozen to death that first winter on the Northern Sea.

 Now he used the knife to slit the rabbit’s throat.
 He hung it and bled it into a small flask which he produced from deep in his cloak.
 The blood steamed in the frigid air.
 Its hot salty tang reminded him of the sea.
 He took a long swallow of the hot delicious blood, then sealed the flask with a spell and returned it carefully to his cloak.
 He would need it soon.